AJslashTracey/OBDeltaData/README.md

-# Trading Bot Orderbook Delta Data
+# Trading Bot based on Orderbook Delta

 This dataset was generated from one of my trading bots.
 Since I couldn't find any publicly available orderbook delta data, I decided to publish this dataset.